THE ICS UNDERWRITING PROCESS

 Why does ICS complete Stage One Underwriting (POE) before Stage 2 Underwriting & Final Lender Term Sheets?

 Very few lenders, loan brokers, or loan brokerages complete any in-depth loan underwriting prior to issuing term sheets, outside of reviewing property and owner income, assets, and credit from a bird's eye view.
 This can put the Borrower in a bad position if the loan is turned down later.
-ICS fully underwrites loans, not including appraisal and legal, before loans are presented and underwritten by ICS across multiple lenders.
+ICS fully underwrites loans, not including appraisal and legal, before loans are presented and underwritten by ICS across multiple lenders, where the loan is the sold, assigned, or brokered to the final Lender.
 This dramatically reduces the possibility of the Final Lender denying the loan weeks down the road after substantial Final Lender underwriting deposits have been paid and consumed to complete an appraisal, lender due diligence, and other 3rd party reports.
 Our goal is to save clients time, make sure loans are not submitted and underwritten with inappropriate lenders for the loan request, and minimize overall underwriting expenses and potential underwriting fee losses in the event of Final Lender denial or borrower loan cancellation.
 In short, we aim to uncover potential issues earlier rather than later that may affect the proposed financing.